 i.
-(3 pts) BLOCKED \rightarrow RUNNING is missing because:
+(3 pts) BLOCKED $\rightarrow$ RUNNING is missing because:

-Blocked processes first transition into the READY state because this model separates the act of unblocking a processing from the act of scheduling that process.
+Blocked processes first transition into the READY state because this model separates unblocking a process from scheduling that process.
 The former is dictated by the occurrence of an event - the latter is a policy decision that is under the purview of the scheduler.